Deepak3086/DL-Transfer-Learning/README.md

 ## AIM
 To develop an image classification model using transfer learning with VGG19 architecture for the given dataset.

+ ## Problem Statement:

+ Image classification is a fundamental task in computer vision where images are categorized into predefined classes.
+The objective of this project is to develop an image classification model using transfer learning with the pre-trained VGG19 architecture, adapting its learned features to the given dataset, and to evaluate the model’s performance using appropriate metrics.

 ## NEURAL NETWORK :
 <img width="1044" height="700" alt="image" src="https://github.com/user-attachments/assets/0208641d-85bd-4935-9f3c-bee98d4292ed" />